Rail Delivery Group statement released on railway ticket office consultation

 Besides these proposals, improvements are also being made to types of such as pay-as-you-go and single-leg pricing.

-Although there are minor variations in local plans, the proposals are designed to bring staff out from inside ticket offices and move to new, multi-skilled ‘customer host’ roles so that they can provide more support for customers buying tickets and finding their way around stations. as is the case at and Reading Green Park stations.
+Although there are minor variations in local plans, the proposals are designed to bring staff out from inside ticket offices and move to new, multi-skilled ‘customer host’ roles so that they can provide more support for customers buying tickets and finding their way around stations. as is the case at Newbury and stations.

 Customer using a ticket vending machine at the station